Suggestive Selling: How to Train Your Employees in Add-On Sales

 You see nothing, so you order nothing.

-If the server says, “Do you want some pie or cookies?” you might say yes.
-You’ve got an idea of what dessert looks like, but it’s not a particularly enticing one.
+If the server asks, “Do you want some pie or cookies?”
+You might say yes.
+You’ve got an idea of what dessert looks like, but it’s not particularly enticing

 Did you see the pie?
 I don’t care if you ordered it, but you pictured it in your head.
 Maybe you even imagined the smell and taste.
 That takes careful planning — and it’s how to increase sales in retail.